There’s no better time than right now to start a staffing agency.

 Even just a simple and well-designed website can offer you a competitive advantage.

 Finding the right employees isn’t easy, but it’s likely even harder to find customers.
-However, if we refer back to point one, it might be easier because you’re targeting a specific industry and niche.
+However, to grow a staffing agency from scratch, remember what we shared in point one, it might be easier because you’re targeting a specific industry and niche.

-Make it clear what sets you apart from the competition, why you’re better, so it’s easier to answer questions about what your company has to offer.
+Make it clear what sets you apart from the competition (it could be your easier processes, thanks to automated workflows), why you’re better, so it’s easier to answer questions about what your company has to offer.

 Think outside the box when looking for customers, as traditional methods may be overrun with the competition.
 Such as networking, cold calling, trade publications, the internet, newspapers, and trade publications.
 Be creative, have a creative value proposition so you can stand out in your chosen niche.